Lesterpaintstheworld/aider/website/_includes/model-warnings.md

 ## Did you mean?

-If aider_nova isn't familiar with the model you've specified, it will suggest similarly named models.
+If aider isn't familiar with the model you've specified, it will suggest similarly named models.
 This helps
 in the case where you made a typo or mistake when specifying the model name.